aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

 As a general rule, the greater the range of a creature, the more likely the given monster type is to be found within an adjacent hex – and the greater the chance the creature will be on the wandering encounter table there.
-Hill giants are more likely to be encountered within one adjacent hex than kobolds, since hill giants have a greater range, so if the Referee has to choose between one of the two to add it makes sense to add the hill giants.
+Hill giants are more likely to be encountered within one adjacent hex than kobolds, since hill giants have a greater range, s- if the Referee has to choose between one of the tw- to add it makes sense to add the hill giants.